algolia/create-instantsearch-app/README.md

 ## Usage

-This package comes with the module `createInstantSearchApp(path, options?, tasks?)` and the command-line tool `create-instantsearch-app`.
+This package comes with the module `createInstantSearchApp(path, options?)` and the command-line tool `create-instantsearch-app`.

 ```
 $ create-instantsearch-app --help